Every page in your site must be represented in your navigation. This helps visitors

-Every page in you site must be represented in your navigation.
+Every page in your site must be represented in your navigation.
 Only pages from your

-site can be represented in your navigation and you can only link to pages within the
+site can be represented in your navigation, and you can only link to pages within

-section you are in in the navigation.
-Do not link from one section to another in you
+the section you are in in the navigation.
+Do not link from one section to another

 No Hidden Pages

 If you don's see a garnet bar in your navigation, then your page is hidden from the

 navigation and something is broken.
 We don't allow hidden pages because it presents

 confusion for the site user.